OfficeDev/office-js-docs-pr/docs/outlook/turn-exchange-tokens-on-off.md

 The command turns off legacy Exchange tokens for the entire tenant.
 If an Outlook add-in requests a legacy Exchange token, it won’t be issued a token.

-## Turn on legacy Outlook Online tokens in a test tenant
+## Turn on legacy Exchange Online tokens in a test tenant

 To turn legacy Exchange online tokens on, run the following command.
 It can take up to 24 hours before all requests from Outlook add-ins for legacy Exchange Online tokens are allowed.